Sysco (NYSE:SYY) Releases FY 2022 Earnings Guidance

 Sysco (NYSE:SYY) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $3.330-$3.530 for the period, compared to the Thomson Reuters consensus estimate of $3.320.
+The company provided earnings per share guidance of $3.330-$3.530 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.320.
 The company issued revenue guidance of -.

-A number of research analysts recently weighed in on the stock.
-UBS Group assumed coverage on shares of Sysco in a research report on Thursday, July 29th.
-They issued a buy rating and a $89.00 target price for the company.
-Barclays raised their target price on shares of Sysco from $80.00 to $83.00 and gave the company an equal weight rating in a research report on Friday, May 21st.
-Finally, Morgan Stanley raised their target price on shares of Sysco from $88.00 to $89.00 and gave the company an equal weight rating in a research report on Monday, May 24th.
-One research analyst has rated the stock with a sell rating, five have assigned a hold rating and six have assigned a buy rating to the company.
-According to data from MarketBeat, the company has an average rating of Hold and an average target price of $85.78.
+Sysco (NYSE:SYY) last released its quarterly earnings results on Monday, August 9th.
+The company reported $0.71 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.60 by $0.11.
+The business had revenue of $16.14 billion for the quarter, compared to the consensus estimate of $14.65 billion.
+Sysco had a net margin of 1.02% and a return on equity of 52.19%.
+Sysco’s revenue was up 82.0% compared to the same quarter last year.
+During the same period in the prior year, the company posted ($0.29) earnings per share.
+As a group, research analysts forecast that Sysco will post 3.49 EPS for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, October 22nd.
-Shareholders of record on Friday, October 1st will be paid a $0.47 dividend.
-This represents a $1.88 annualized dividend and a yield of 2.40%.
-The ex-dividend date of this dividend is Thursday, September 30th.
-Sysco’s dividend payout ratio (DPR) is 130.56%.
+Several brokerages have recently commented on SYY.
+UBS Group initiated coverage on Sysco in a research note on Thursday, July 29th.
+They issued a buy rating and a $89.00 price objective for the company.
+Morgan Stanley upped their price target on Sysco from $88.00 to $89.00 and gave the company an equal weight rating in a research report on Monday, May 24th.
+Finally, Barclays boosted their price objective on Sysco from $80.00 to $83.00 and gave the company an equal weight rating in a research note on Friday, May 21st.
+One analyst has rated the stock with a sell rating, five have issued a hold rating and six have given a buy rating to the stock.
+Based on data from MarketBeat, the company has an average rating of Hold and an average price target of $85.78.

-In other Sysco news, Director Joshua D. Frank sold 650,000 shares of Sysco stock in a transaction dated Monday, June 7th.
-The shares were sold at an average price of $79.56, for a total value of $51,714,000.00.
-Following the completion of the sale, the director now owns 4,840 shares in the company, valued at approximately $385,070.40.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, EVP Greg D. Bertrand sold 7,230 shares of the firm’s stock in a transaction dated Friday, August 27th.
-The shares were sold at an average price of $80.00, for a total transaction of $578,400.00.
-Following the completion of the transaction, the executive vice president now directly owns 32,238 shares in the company, valued at $2,579,040.
-The disclosure for this sale can be found here.
-5.17% of the stock is owned by insiders.
+In related news, EVP Greg D. Bertrand sold 7,230 shares of Sysco stock in a transaction on Friday, August 27th.
+The shares were sold at an average price of $80.00, for a total value of $578,400.00.
+Following the transaction, the executive vice president now owns 32,238 shares in the company, valued at approximately $2,579,040.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+5.17% of the stock is currently owned by corporate insiders.

 Sysco Company Profile